Quick Answer

 Asset tracing uses accounting records, bank activity, ownership documents, and transaction history to identify where money or property moved, whether the transfer was ordinary, and what records support the explanation.

-When disputes involve divorce, estate administration, guardianship, or business disagreements, questions about assets often become central to the outcome.
-A forensic accountant can examine financial records systematically, identify patterns that require explanation, and present findings in a format that attorneys, fiduciaries, spouses, beneficiaries, business owners, individual litigants, courts, or other decision-makers can evaluate.
-The work is analytical and document-based, not investigative in the law enforcement sense.
+When disputes involve divorce, estate administration, guardianship, or business disagreements, questions about assets often become central to the outcome, and the findings should be presented in a format that attorneys, fiduciaries, spouses, beneficiaries, business owners, individual litigants, mediators, courts, or other decision-makers can evaluate.

 This article describes the circumstances in which asset tracing becomes relevant, the types of records that typically matter, and what a forensic accountant can realistically conclude from that review.
 For background on the methods used in these reviews, see Asset Tracing Techniques: Expert Methods Financial Investigators Actually Use.